A lot or a little?

 What parents need to know

-Parents need to know that it is very, very, very raunchy, with incessant and prolonged sexual humor.
-Because it is a comedy, the rating system gives it a PG-13, but the material would clearly get an R if it appeared in a drama.
+Parents need to know that Austin Powers: The Spy Who Shagged Me is a 1999 sequel that's very, very, very raunchy, with incessant and prolonged sexual humor.
+Because it's a comedy, the rating system gives it a PG-13, but the material would clearly get an R if it appeared in a drama.
 Do not kid yourself that some of these jokes are "over their heads."
 Those kids who do not see it -- or who do see it and miss some of the jokes -- will hear detailed explanations from those who do of references like Powers asking one woman "Which is it, spits or swallows?" and pretty much every woman "Do I make you horny?"
-In addition, the movie features character names Felicity Shagwell and Ivana Humpalot, a rocket shaped like a penis (described by a series of characters with every imaginable euphemism), references to a one-night stand "getting weird," an extended sequence in which it appears that a number of objects are removed from Powers' rectum, and Powers' inability to perform in bed due to his missing "mojo."
+In addition, the movie features character names Felicity Shagwell, Fat Bastard, and Ivana Humpalot, a rocket shaped like a penis (described by a series of characters with every imaginable euphemism), references to a one-night stand "getting weird," an extended sequence in which it appears that a number of objects are removed from Powers' rectum, and Powers' inability to perform in bed due to his missing "mojo."
 There is also a good deal of potty humor, including Powers mistaking a stool sample for coffee.
+There is also a joke referencing a lesbian character who met her girlfriend on the "LPGA tour."
+Profanity includes "s--t," "bitch," and "nuts."

 What's the story?